 CDX-1140 monotherapy expansion cohorts in HNSCC, renal cell carcinoma and gastroesophageal adenocarcinoma have been added to the study, along with a combination cohort of CDX-1140 and CDX-301 in HNSCC.
-In addition, we have prioritized a cohort to evaluate CDX-1140 in combination with KEYTRUDA[®] (pembrolizumab), Merck's anti-PD-1 therapy, under a clinical trial collaboration agreement with Merck (known as MSD outside of the U.S. and Canada).
+In addition, we have prioritized and are enrolling a cohort to evaluate CDX-1140 in combination with KEYTRUDA[®] (pembrolizumab), Merck's anti-PD-1 therapy, under a clinical trial collaboration agreement with Merck (known as MSD outside of the U.S. and Canada).
 The cohort is designed to characterize the safety, pharmacodynamics and activity of CDX-1140 in combination with pembrolizumab in patients refractory to PD1/PDL1 treatment.
-Enrollment is ongoing.
-We also plan to initiate a cohort in combination with standard of care chemotherapy in patients with previously untreated metastatic pancreatic cancer later this year.
+We also recently initiated a cohort in combination with standard of care chemotherapy in patients with previously untreated metastatic pancreatic cancer.
 The Company is exploring additional combination cohorts with mechanisms that we believe could be complementary or synergistic with CDX-1140.